Back to blog

 Replace the url value with the web page you want to scrape data from and the geo_location with the country from which you want to access Etsy.
 You can set the user_agent_type parameter to any other device of your choice.
 You can find a list of available user agent parameters in our documentation.

-In addition, replace user and pass1 with the username and password you’ve received from us.
-If you wish to add more parameters to your code, visit our E-Commerce Scraper API documentation for more information.
+In addition, replace user and pass with the username and password you’ve created in the dashboard.
+If you wish to add more parameters to your code, visit our documentation for more information.
 When you run the code, it’ll make a request to the API and return a parsed JSON response:

 {